ohyeah2389/Modular-Kart/README.md

 Please read the LICENSE file for information on the license this code is provided to you under.
 Attribution must be given to the original creator (ohyeah2389) wherever it is posted or used.
 No commercial use is allowed (for example, no putting this kart model or any derivatives of it or its components on a pay-for-use simulator, and no using it or any derivatives of it or its components as part of a training program for a for-profit race team).

+## Requirements:

+- A legal copy of Assetto Corsa
+- Custom Shaders Patch v0.2.6 or later installed and configured properly (see warnings below)

 ## Installation:

-You should be able to drag-n-drop this downloaded zip file onto Content Manager and install it that way.
+Download the zip file from the latest release in the Releases section of this repository.
+You should be able to drag-n-drop the downloaded zip file onto Content Manager and install it that way.
 Manual installation is also possible and recommended if you are comfortable with doing that.
 If you are installing an update, please select "Clean installation" in the installation type dropdown in Content Manager's install window.
 Be aware that this will probably wipe your skins folder upon reinstallation of the kart.
 If this process leads to any unexpected behavior, please let me know-- Content Manager's automatic installation of mods can often cause issues, especially with mods that are not formatted traditionally like this one.